yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Like it or not, some clients are normally deployed behind an SSL proxy.
 Similarly to {{RFC7469}}, it is acceptable to allow pinning to be disabled for some hosts according to local policy.
-For example, a UA MAY disable pinning for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).
+For example, a User Agent (UA) MAY disable pinning for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).
 Moreover, a client MAY accept an empty